 Located in Brooklyn, Iowa, Brooklyn Community Estates is the only nursing home located in this city.
-This nursing home is a very respectable facility, with an overall grade of B. Based on our ratings, you could do much worse than this place.
+This nursing home is a highly rated facility, with an overall grade of B+.
+Based on our ratings, you could do much worse than this place.
 This facility's strong report card was highlighted by its inspection grade, which you can find in the next paragraph.

 Brooklyn Community Estates